dynobase-icon

 Caveats

-• The TTL attribute much use epoch time format in seconds, not miliseconds.
-For Example: 1563369999
+• The TTL attribute must use epoch time format in seconds, not milliseconds.
+For example: 1563369999.

 • TTL setting cannot be reconfigured.
-You need to first disable it and then re-enable on other attribute
+You need to first disable it and then re-enable it on another attribute.

-• DynamoDB is removing items with expired TTL in up to 48 hours from the original expiration time.
-What I mean by that is that you shouldn't rely on it in 100%.
-In order to make sure that your scans or queries are not returning expired data, make sure to include following FilterExpression in your queries:
+• DynamoDB removes items with expired TTL within up to 48 hours from the original expiration time.
+This means you shouldn't rely on it 100%.
+To ensure that your scans or queries are not returning expired data, make sure to include the following FilterExpression in your queries:

 Product Features